wstewartii/litecoin/README.md

 ## Modify the litecoin docker registry in the statefuleset using grep, awk and sed

-update the REPOSITORY_URL variable in the `.gitlab-ci.yml` and then run `./scripts/update-registry.sh`
+update the `REPOSITORY_URL` variable in the `.gitlab-ci.yml` and then run `./scripts/update-registry.sh`

 5.

-## Modify the litecoin docker registry in the statefulset using python
+## Modify the litecoin docker registry and tag in the statefulset using python

-update the REPOSITORY_URL variable in the `.gitlab-ci.yml` and then run `./scripts/update-registry.py`
+update the `REPOSITORY_URL` variable in the `.gitlab-ci.yml` and then run `./scripts/update-registry.py`

 6.